KrishnaTech6/EpoxyFeed/README.md

 # EpoxyFeed
-An Android app using Epoxy for dynamic list rendering with Retrofit to fetch posts from a remote API (JSONPlaceholder).
-It demonstrates how to efficiently use Epoxy models and controllers for scalable UI, integrate images with Glide, and manage data binding, making the app flexible and maintainable.
+An Android app that demonstrates the use of **Epoxy** for dynamic list rendering, **Retrofit** for fetching data from a remote API, and various modern UI and performance techniques like **Shimmer Effect**, **SwipeRefreshLayout**, and more.

-This is an example app to learn and use Epoxy Controller and models
+This project serves as a learning example for scalable UI design and efficient network integration.

 ## Features